ajhamdi/semantic-robustness/README.md

 <br>

+### Mapping the deep networks fully
+you have to run `map.py` with the following options

-### Saving the results
+### Finding the robust regions of the networks
+you have to run `test.py` with the following options

+#### saving the results:
-The `checkpoint` directory is arranged as follws :
+The `checkpoint` directory contains the results as dictionaries and is arranged as follws :
  ```
  ├── ...
     ├── checkpont                    # contaong the optimzatations traces of all experiments
-    │   ├── *network name*           # the network
+    │   ├── NETWORK_NAME           # the network
-    │   |    ├── *class number*           # class number (0-9) whcih is part of the 10 3D classes above and also part of ImageNet Classes
+    │   |    ├── CLASS_NUMBER           # class number (0-9) whcih is part of the 10 3D classes above and also part of ImageNet Classes
-                 ├── *object number*    #number of the object (0-9) from the 10 objects in that specific class
+                 ├── OBJECT_NUMBER    #number of the object (0-9) from the 10 objects in that specific class
     │   └── ...
     └── ...
 ```
-The optimization test results will be saved as dictionaries to the directory : `./results/*network name*/*class number*/*object number*/optim.pt`. where:
+The optimization test results will be saved as dictionaries to the directory : `./results/NETWORK_NAME/CLASS_NUMBER/OBJECT_NUMBER/optim.pt`. and the mapping results will be wsaved in `./results/NETWORK_NAME/CLASS_NUMBER/OBJECT_NUMBER/map.pt`   where:
-- *network name* is the name of the network being analyzed
+- NETWORK_NAME is the name of the network being analyzed
-- *class number* is the class number (0-9) whcih is part of the 10 3D classes above and also part of ImageNet Classes
+- CLASS_NUMBER is the class number (0-9) whcih is part of the 10 3D classes above and also part of ImageNet Classes
--*object number* is the number of the object (0-9) from the 10 objects in that specific class
+-OBJECT_NUMBER is the number of the object (0-9) from the 10 objects in that specific class

+The `mapt.pt` dictionary contains the following:

+- the `optim.pt` dictionary contains the following:

 ### Testing with your own 3D dataset and networks